 Spider-Man premiered at the Mann Village Theater on April 29, 2002, and was released in the United States on May 3.
 The film received positive reviews from critics and audiences, who praised Raimi's direction, the story, the performances, visual effects, action sequences, and musical score.
 It was the first film to reach $100 million in a single weekend, as well as the most successful film based on a comic book at the time.
 With a box office gross of over $825 million worldwide, it was the third highest-grossing film of 2002, the highest-grossing superhero film, and the sixth-highest-grossing film overall at the time of release.
 The film garnered nominations for Best Sound and Best Visual Effects at the 75th Academy Awards, among numerous other accolades.
 Spider-Man is credited for redefining the modern superhero genre and the summer blockbuster.[7][8][9]
 It was followed by two sequels, both directed by Raimi: Spider-Man 2 (2004) and Spider-Man 3 (2007).
 Maguire and Dafoe later reprised their roles in Spider-Man: No Way Home (2021), which explores the concept of the multiverse and links the Raimi trilogy to the Marvel Cinematic Universe.

-PlotOn a school field trip, a teenager named Peter Parker visits a Columbia University genetics laboratory with his best friend, Harry Osborn, and his love interest, Mary Jane Watson.
+PlotOn a high school field trip, Peter Parker visits a Columbia University genetics laboratory with his best friend, Harry Osborn, and his love interest, Mary Jane Watson.
 There, he is bitten by a genetically engineered spider, and falls ill upon returning home.
 Meanwhile, Harry's father Norman tests a performance-enhancing chemical on himself in an attempt to secure a military contract for Oscorp, the company he founded.
 The chemical causes him to go insane and kill one of his scientists.

 The next day, Peter develops spider-like abilities, including enhanced strength, senses, agility and speed, organic webbing in his wrists, and the ability to cling to walls.
 Hoping to buy a car to impress Mary Jane, Peter wins an underground wrestling event, but is cheated out of his earnings.
 Soon after, Peter's Uncle Ben is killed by a thief who robbed the wrestling event, and whom Peter let escape.
 Peter pursues the thief, who eventually falls to his death.
 Meanwhile, a crazed Norman sabotages a product test by an Oscorp rival and kills several people.

 Upon graduating, Peter begins using his abilities to fight crime.
-He creates a spandex suit and mask, and adopts the alias "Spider-Man".
+He creates a spandex suit and mask, and adopts his wrestling alias "Spider-Man".
 J. Jonah Jameson, the publisher of the Daily Bugle newspaper, hires Peter as a freelance photographer, since he can provide high-quality images of Spider-Man.
 When Oscorp's board of directors decides to oust Norman and sell the company, Norman assassinates them while wearing a disguise.
 Peter fends off Norman and rescues Mary Jane.
 Afterwards, Jameson bestows the name "Green Goblin" upon the mysterious masked killer.

 Norman offers Peter a place at his side, but Peter refuses.
 They fight, and Peter flees after being wounded.
 Peter's Aunt May invites Mary Jane, Harry, and Norman over for Thanksgiving dinner.
 Norman sees Peter's injury and realizes that Peter is Spider-Man.
 Later, Norman attacks and injures May, who is hospitalized.
 Peter is still unaware of the Goblin's identity, but realizes that the Goblin is targeting his loved ones.
 While visiting the hospital, Mary Jane confesses to Peter her infatuation with Spider-Man, who has rescued her twice.
 Harry, who is dating Mary Jane, sees her holding Peter's hand and assumes she has feelings for him.
 A distraught Harry tells his father that Peter loves Mary Jane.